-Two red LEDs with the center wavelength at 660 nm and two green LEDs with a center wavelength of 525 nm were used as the dye excitation sources in alternating sequence (Figure 1A).
+Two red LEDs (660 nm) and two green LEDs (525 nm) were used as the dye excitation sources in alternating sequence (Figure 1A).
 The red LED light was collimated with a plano-convex lens (ThorLabs) and bandpass filtered with a 660/10 mm filter (Edmund Optics).
 The green LED light was collimated with a plano-convex lens (ThorLabs) and bandpass filtered with a 520/10 mm filter (Edmund Optics).
 A custom-designed two-channel LED driver was used, with the ability to switch the excitation light bands in sync with the camera frame rate (donated from Aleksa Tech).
 The emitted fluorescence was passed through a 700 nm long-pass filter (Chroma) on the camera side.
 The sequence of images was acquired at 500 Hz using an EM-CCD camera (Evolve 128, Photometrics) at a resolution of 128×128 pixels.